forrestjgq/lsp/thread/pwpt/pthread5.md

 > "You wo'n't make yourself a bit realler by crying," Tweedledee remarked:
 > "there's nothing to cry about."

 Once upon a time, realtime programming was considered an arcane and rare art.
 Realtime programmers were doing unusual things, outside of the programming mainstream, like controlling nuclear reactors or airplane navigational systems.
-But the POSIX. lb realtime extension defines realtime as "the ability of the operating system to provide a required level of service in a bounded response time."
+But the POSIX.1b realtime extension defines realtime as "the ability of the operating system to provide a required level of service in a bounded response time."

 What applies to the operating system also applies to your application or library.
 "Bounded" response time does not necessarily mean "fast" response, but it does mean "predictable" response.
 There must be some way to define a span of time during which a sequence of operations is guaranteed to complete.
 A system controlling a nuclear reactor has more strict response requirements than most programs you will write, and certainly the consequences of failing to meet the reactor's response requirements are more severe.
 But a lot of code you write will need to provide some "required level of service" within some "bounded response time."
 Realtime programming just means that the software lives in the real world.